rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 ### Inference reversed and T(ype)DD

-This section is not very relevant to TS, but I think interesting to note.
+This section is not very relevant to TS, but I think it interesting to note.

 Type inference allows a programming language to compute the types without needing the developer to specify them.
 Ideally, the future will bring tooling where the developer defines the types and the compiler computes the program.